Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

 \subsection{LLM-as-Judge}

-LLM-based scoring has become the default for evaluating open-ended model outputs.
-Zheng et al.\ \cite{zheng2023judging} introduced MT-Bench and Chatbot Arena, finding that strong LLM judges achieve over 80\% agreement with human experts but exhibit systematic position bias, verbosity bias, and self-enhancement bias.
-Gu et al.\ \cite{gu2024surveyllmjudge} provide a comprehensive survey of strategies for building reliable LLM-as-judge systems.
-Ye et al.\ \cite{ye2025biasllmjudge} quantified these biases across 15 judges on over 150,000 evaluation instances, identifying judge-level, candidate-level, and task-level factors.
-Shankar et al.\ \cite{shankar2024validates} identified ``criteria drift'' in LLM-based evaluation, where the criteria used for scoring shift during the evaluation process.
+LLM-as-judge is now the default method for assessing open-ended model output.
+Zheng et al.~\cite{zheng2023judging} introduce MT-Bench and Chatbot Arena and report that frontier LLMs reach above-80\% agreement with human evaluators on open-ended outputs, while exhibiting positional, verbosity, and self-enhancement biases.
+Gu et al.~\cite{gu2024surveyllmjudge} survey the design space for reliable LLM-as-judge systems.
+Ye et al.~\cite{ye2025biasllmjudge} decompose these biases at three levels of analysis: judge, candidate, and task.
+Shankar et al.~\cite{shankar2024validates} document ``criteria drift'' in LLM evaluation pipelines: the criteria themselves shift over the course of a single assessment run.

-These known risks motivate our tiered scoring design.
-Three of four benchmarks use deterministic automated scoring (MC answer extraction against ground-truth keys) that is immune to judge biases.
-The fourth (XSTest/OR-Bench) uses LLM-as-judge scoring (Gemini~3~Flash primary, Claude Opus~4.6 validation on 10\% subsample) as the pre-registered primary method.
-No model scores its own responses (Opus serves as a cross-judge on other models' outputs but never on its own).
-The specification curve's inclusion of alternative scoring specifications enables readers to assess whether findings are robust to scoring method: they are for map-reduce (100\% significant across all scoring variants) but fragile for multi-agent (43.5\%), a distinction invisible to studies using a single scoring approach.
+We have used our tiered scoring strategy because we know these risks.
+Three of the four metrics score via an automatically deterministic process (multiple choice answers extracted from ground-truth keys), thus they are impervious to judge bias.
+The fourth metric (XSTest/OR-Bench) was scored using LLM-as-judge methodology (Gemini~3~Flash primary, Claude Opus~4.6 validation on a 10\% subsample) as the pre-registered primary method.
+None of the models were allowed to evaluate their own outputs (Opus is a cross-evaluator for the other models' outputs; it does not serve in this capacity with respect to its own output).
+The specification curve allows readers to determine whether results would be consistent across alternative scoring specifications: they are for map-reduce (100\% significant across all scoring variants) but inconsistent for multi-agent (43.5\%), a difference unobservable by those who utilize only one scoring procedure.

 The format-dependence finding introduces an additional dimension: differences between MC and open-ended safety scores could reflect scoring methodology rather than model behaviour.
 Our 18 falsification tests, inter-judge agreement analyses, and explicit separation of format effects from scoring-method effects in the specification curve address this confound (Section~\ref{sec:format-dependence}).